 In addition, this pandemic has adversely affected global economic activity and contributed to deterioration and instability in financial markets.
 The pandemic may have a continued material adverse impact on economic and market conditions, triggering a period of economic slowdown.
 As such, this may hinder the School's ability to advance their mission.
-To mitigate the negative impact on its operational and financial performance, the School received financing from the Small Business Administration (the "SBA") totaling \$484,638 through the Paycheck Protection Program.
+To mitigate the negative impact on its operational and financial performance, the School received financing from the Small Business Administration (the "SBA") in fiscal year 2020 totaling \$484,638 through the Paycheck Protection Program, which was fully forgiven in fiscal year 2021.
 See Note E for details regarding this loan.

 While expected to be temporary, the School cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time.
-If the pandemic continues, it may have an adverse effect on the School's results of future operations, financial position, and liquidity in fiscal year 2021.
+If the pandemic continues, it may have an adverse effect on the School's results of future operations, financial position, and liquidity in fiscal year 2022.

-L. SUBSEQUENT EVENT
+L. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through December 11, 2020, the date the financial statements were available for issuance, and has determined that there was one subsequent event requiring disclosure.
+Management has evaluated subsequent events through December 23, 2021, the date the financial statements were available for issuance, and has determined that there were no subsequent events requiring disclosure.